Reaffirm the Right to Gather Publicly with Souls of Mischief

 - Attend a screening of ‘Till Infinity and Q+A with Souls of Mischief: 12:30–3 pm in Koret Theater

-- Join Akira's Book Club with your little ones for a variety of youth activities: noon–2 pm in Wilsey Court
+- Join Akira's Book Club with your little ones for a variety of youth activities: noon–2 pm in PMR

 - Souls of Mischief’s performance: 3–4 pm in Wilsey Court

-Admission to Soul of a Nation: Art in the Age of Black Power is free.
+Admission to the exhibition Soul of a Nation is free.

 General admission and special programming is free on Saturdays at the de Young and Legion of Honor for all residents of the nine Bay Area counties.
 Admission to the exhibition, Soul of a Nation is free on the second Saturday of each month from November through February.